Darakah/obsidian-fountain/README.md

 ## Release Notes

 ### v0.1.0
+- Changed from using `markdownEditor` of obsidian to `CodeMirror` to avoid possible conflicts with other plugins and wasted parsing by obsidian.

+### v0.1.0
 - Added Obsidian support for `.fountain` files (Edit and render `.fountain` files from inside obsidian)
 - Code cleanup